ahmedtarek-ios/me/README.md

 - `/projects` is a deep dive gallery with VIP pinning, technology tags, modal walk-throughs, and store links for each app.
 - Contact area blends WhatsApp one-taps, EmailJS-powered validation, and a Google Map pinned to Maadi.
 - Floating share widgets, WhatsApp quick actions, and theme toggling switch between light/dark portraits to keep the brand personal.
 - Structured data, sitemap, and SEO metadata ensure recruiters or clients can find me (and message me) fast.
+The SPA uses `HashRouter`, so GitHub Pages (and any static host) can refresh deep links safely.

 ## Signature Work
 - **El Ezaby Pharmacy** – Led the SwiftUI + Combine rewrite of Egypt’s largest pharmacy app, shipping subscription ordering and loyalty mechanics.